Tahini Sauce

 Store your jar of tahini in the pantry, the same way you store peanut butter.

 Both tahini and tahini sauce have similarities, but they are not the same.
 Tahini is sesame paste.
-It is the main ingredient in tahini sauce, but not the only ingredient in the sauce!
+It is the main ingredient in tahini sauce, but not the only ingredient!
 The sauce includes lemon, garlic, salt, and water.
 Yogurt tahini sauce is also excellent, with great tang from plain yogurt (Lebanese laban).

-My recipe for tahini sauce, and most sauces in this style, are vegan.
-Some recipes may call for yogurt to make yogurt tahini sauce, and those are not vegan recipes.
+My recipe, and most sauces in this style, are vegan.
+Some recipes may call for yogurt, and those are not vegan recipes.

 It is easier to make the sauce thinner than it is to thicken, so take care when adding water and lemon juice to begin with.
-Top make your sauce thicker, add more tahini.
-The sauce may also need a touch of water or lemon juice if the added tahini makes it lumpy.
+Top make it thicker, add more tahini.
+It may also need a touch of water or lemon juice if the added tahini makes it lumpy.

-Add more cold water or lemon juice, or a combination of the two, to make tahini sauce thinner.
+Add more cold water or lemon juice, or a combination of the two, to make it thinner.
 Add the liquid slowly to achieve the desired thickness.

 Recipes with Tahini Sauce